 This course is a comprehensive review of assessment theory, practice, and tools used to effectively assess a child's level of achievement and prepare educational strategies to engage the child at the next level of competence.
-Assessment is viewed as an ongoing developmentally effective process rather than an ending to an educational experience.
-This course provides the most current research and practical guides to integrate authentic assessment with effective teaching, including the study of PA mandated assessments for Pre-K through Kindergarten.
-An introduction to assessments used in 1st-4th grade is presented.
+Assessment is viewed as an ongoing process rather than an ending to an educational experience.
+This course provides the most current research and practical guides to integrate authentic assessment with effective teaching, including the study of PA mandated assessments for PreK through Kindergarten.
+An introduction to assessments used in 1-4th grade is presented.
 The course will use material and pre-service experience to interpret and use assessment information once it has been collected.
 The course is developed around the constructivist approach, recognizing and adapting assessment techniques to accommodate cultural and individual differences.
 Students learn how to adapt the learning environment for special needs students.
-This course requires twenty (20) hours of observation/participation.
+This course requires 20 hours of observation/participation.
+The students are required to complete a final presentation of an electronic graduation portfolio.

-Prerequisite(s): Acts 34, 114 and 151 Clearances, ECE 101 Introduction to Early Childhood, ECE 110 Child Development and ECE 198 Early Childhood Education Practicum I
+Prerequisite(s): Acts 34, 114, & 151 Clearances, ECE 101 Introduction to Early Childhood Education, ECE 110 Child Development 3 credits